Baharah-Rostami/Tourify/README.md

 Tourify is a responsive travel and tourism website built as a team project using HTML, CSS, Bootstrap, and JavaScript.
 The website helps users explore destinations, discover tour packages, and find inspiration for their next adventure through a modern and user-friendly interface.

 ---
+## 👥 Team Members

+This project was developed collaboratively by:

+* Baharah Rostami
+* Samanah Habibi
+* Samira Hakimi

 ## ✨ Features